 - Fat is abnormal.
-The fat deposits caused by lipedema are abnormal in other ways as well.
-The tissue is more susceptible to bruising do to a microvascular fragility in the tissue (blue spots can appear after minor events), inflammatory processes (which in turn cause further complications), and bacterial infections of the skin (“cellulitis”).
+The fat deposits caused by lipedema may be more susceptible to bruising do to a microvascular fragility in the tissue (blue spots can appear after minor events) and have inflammatory markers within the fat tissue.
 Although it is soft, the fat may feel different when compared to other areas of fat on the upper body, and may include small evenly dispersed nodules of fat.

 - “Stemmer’s sign” is negative.
-This means that you are able to pinch and lift the skin on the top of the toes near where they attach to the rest of the foot.
-If Stemmer’s sign was positive, the flesh on the top of the toe instead feels solid and the skin can’t be separated.
+This means that you are able to pinch and lift the skin on the top of the foot near the toes.
+If Stemmer’s sign was positive, the flesh on the top of the toe instead feels solid and the skin can’t be separated to be pinched/lifted.
 This test looks for the presence of swelling and fibrotic tissue in the feet, which does not occur in Stage 1 Lipedema.
 Stemmer’s sign is positive in cases of lymphedema where the foot is affected.

 2. Stage II Lipedema

-Without proper care Stage I Lipedema typically gradually progresses to Stage II.
+Without proper weight management Stage I lipedema will frequently progress to Stage II.
 Weight gain and obesity tend to be progressive, and this is the driving force behind lipedema ‘progression’.
 Stage II lipedema has the same symptoms as the first stage, except:

-- Fist-sized lumps of fat can begin to develop in the affected area.
+- Larger-sized lumps of fat can begin to develop in the affected areas.

 - Fatty nodes can be felt easily.
-Instead of the fat feeling smooth, small fatty nodules can now be easily felt and are unevenly distributed in the tissue.
+Instead of the fat feeling smooth, small fatty nodules can often be easily felt and are unevenly distributed in the tissue.

-- The skin is uneven in appearance, with a textured look, and can be discoloured.
+- The skin is uneven in appearance, often with a textured look, and can be discoloured.

 3. Stage III Lipedema (aka lipo-lymphedema)

-Advanced cases of lipedema take many years to develop (one estimate suggests on average this may take 17 years, ref 1).
+Advanced cases of lipedema typically take many years to develop (one estimate suggests on average this process can take 17 years, ref 1).
 Stage III lipedema is characterized by the following changes:

 Given the variety of symptoms, how is lipedema commonly diagnosed?

 Generally speaking, not very well, and not very often.
-Even though it has been reported that 11% of women suffer from the condition (ref 1), appreciation and understanding of the disease is still limited.
-In fact, we don’t yet know for certain what the true prevalence is; published estimates vary widely from 1 in 72,000 to 1 in 5 women (ref 6).
+Even though it has been reported that as many as 11% of women suffer from the condition of lipedema (ref 1), appreciation and understanding of the disease is still limited.
+In fact, we don’t yet know for certain what the true prevalence is; published estimates vary widely from 1 in 72,000 to 1 in 5 women (ref 12).

-Lipedema, obesity and ‘lipo-lymphedema’ (lipedema with simultaneous lymphedema) are most effectively diagnosed by physical examination with palpation combined with an examination of patient clinical history and family history, rather than through diagnostic tests (ref 1,6,7).
-Family history can be helpful because lipedema does have a hereditary component; it is estimated that 15% of people with lipedema have a family member with it (ref 7).
+Lipedema, obesity and ‘lipo-lymphedema’ (lipedema with simultaneous lymphedema) are most effectively diagnosed by physical examination with palpation combined with an examination of patient clinical history and family history, rather than through diagnostic tests (ref 1, 12, 13).
+Family history can be helpful because lipedema does have a hereditary component; it is estimated that 15% of people with lipedema have a family member with it (ref 13).

 How do I self-diagnose lipedema and lipo-lymphedema, and how can I get a formal diagnosis?

-- Find out if you have a family history of lipedema.
+- Find out if you have a family history of the condition.

 - Familiarize yourself with the ‘stages’ of lipedema and the related conditions of obesity and lymphedema described above, and the associated symptoms.

-- Examine your symptoms.
+- Investigate your symptoms and write them down.
 Which symptoms above are you currently experiencing?
 This includes feeling for textural differences between the fat in your affected area, and fat in other areas of your body.
 Do they feel different?
 Do your symptoms fit with one of the stages of lipedema above?
 Keep in mind that it can be hard to do a good objective assessment of one’s own body (even for health professionals), and especially without experience.
 Are you having pain in the fatty tissue?

-- Discuss your symptom timeline and family history with your doctor, and bring up the topic of lipedema with them.
-Be patient with your physician, as they may have limited knowledge about lipedema and even less experience seeing it in their own patients.
+- Discuss your symptom timeline and family history with your doctor and let them know that you believe you have lipedema.
+Be patient with your physician, as they may have very limited knowledge of lipedema and even less experience seeing it first-hand.
 Conversely, they may believe your symptoms to be attributable to another condition altogether, and not in fact due to lipedema.
 In turn, you should be open to the possibility that you do not have lipedema, and that your symptoms are attributable to something else.

-- If your doctor is stumped by your symptoms or feels they lack sufficient knowledge about lipedema, you may wish to ask for a referral to seek out a second opinion.
+- If your doctor is stumped by your symptoms or feels they lack sufficient knowledge about lipedema, you may wish to ask for a referral or seek out a second opinion.
 Some specialists that may have a working knowledge of lipedema can include a vascular surgeon, a dermatologist, a plastic surgeon, or a physician that treats obesity-related conditions.

 Sharing is caring!
 Please feel free to share your experiences, questions or comments below.